tylerharter/cs301-projects/spring19/p8/stage1.md

 }
 ```

+Note that the mapping files DO NOT have a CSV header.

-The following questions pertain to `small_mapping.csv` and
+The following questions pertain to `small_mapping.csv` unless
-`small_movies.csv`, unless otherwise specified.
+otherwise specified.

 ---

-## Question 1: what is returned by your `get_mapping("small_mapping.csv")` function?
+#### Question 1: what is returned by your `get_mapping("small_mapping.csv")` function?

 In addition to displaying the result in the `Out [N]` area, keep the
 result in a variable for use in subsequent questions.

-## Question 2: what is the value associated with the key "tt0313542"?
+#### Question 2: what is the value associated with the key "tt0313542"?

 Use the dictionary returned earlier.
 Do not call `get_mapping` a
 second time (that would be inneficient).

-## Question 3: what are the values in the mapping associated with keys beginning with "tt"?
+#### Question 3: what are the values in the mapping associated with keys beginning with "tt"?

 Answer with a Python list.

-## Question 4: which keys in the mapping map to people with a first name of "Gary"?
+#### Question 4: which keys in the mapping map to people with a first name of "Gary"?

 Answer with a Python list.
+To get full points, you should write code
+that will count somebody named "gary" but will not count somebody
+named "Garyyy".

 ---

-Build a function that takes a path to a movies CSV (e.g.,
+Build a function named `get_raw_movies` that takes a path to a movies
-"small_movies.csv" or "movies.csv") as an parameter and returns a list
+CSV (e.g., "small_movies.csv" or "movies.csv") as a parameter and
-of dictionaries where each dictionary represents a movie as follows:
+returns a list of dictionaries where each dictionary represents a
+movie as follows:

 ```python
 {